-If you think its time to write a will, whether you are making a will for the first time or if you are updating an existing will and you need to know the cost of writing a will call us free of charge on 0800 612 6105.
+If you think its time to write a will, whether you are making a will for the first time or if you are updating an existing will and you need to know the cost of writing a will call us.

-Have your last wishes carefully crafted by wills and probate specialists at IWC.
+Have your last wishes carefully crafted by wills and probate specialists working in partnership with IWC.
 We can ensure that provisions are put in place to avoid additional stress and strain for your loved ones and that your arrangements are inheritance tax efficient.

-IWC provide a range of will writing services including:
+IWC and their partners provide a range of Will Writing services including:

 Will making with IWC

-Nationwide - Our service is available throughout the UK.
+Nationwide - Our service and the service of our Willwriting partners are available throughout the UK.

 Fully Qualified - your work will be carried out by a full STEP member or Law degree qualified personnel.

-Will Writing Specialists - We are a specialist Will Writing and Probate company, fully conversant in current inheritance laws.
+Will Writing Specialists - We have a specialist team of Will Writing advisors who are fully conversant in current inheritance laws.

-Fixed Fees - IWC offer a low cost fixed fee to write your will, with no expensive hourly rates.
+Fixed Fees - IWC and its partners offer a low cost fixed fee to write your will, with no expensive hourly rates.

 Probate Service - We can also assist your family through the probate process.